Skip to main content

 Winifred Kamau holds a PhD from Osgoode Hall Law School, York University, Canada, as well as LLB and LLM from the University of Nairobi, Kenya.
 She is currently the Dean of the School of Law, University of Nairobi.
 She is also an Advocate of the High Court of Kenya and has practised law in that country for a number of years.
 Winifred’s research interests are in the areas of alternative dispute resolution, informal justice systems and women’s human rights.

-NGEYI KAMYONGOLO
+NGEYI KANYONGOLO

 Ngeyi has an LLB (Hons) from the University of Malawi, an LLM from the University of London, and a PhD from Warwick University.
 Ngeyi is a lecturer at the Faculty of Law, Chancellor College, University of Malawi.
 Ngeyi specialises in women’s social economic rights especially social security, labour law and gender.
 Ngeyi has served as president of Women Lawyers Association of Malawi and vice president of the Malawi Law Society.
 Ngeyi has also sat as a commissioner on the Malawi Law Commission’s special commission on gender related law reform for three years.
 Ngeyi has served as a non executive director on a number of institutions’ boards including investment banks and NGOs.
 Ngeyi is currently focused on conducting multi-disciplinary research in collaboration with fellow academics and gender activists, publication and offering transformative based teaching to law students in Malawi and the SADC region.
 Ngeyi’s latest writing and publications are in gender and Social Security in SADC.